MusicPlayerDaemon/MPD/doc/protocol.rst

     "ArtistSort", "AlbumSort" or "AlbumArtistSort" instead.
 These
     will automatically fall back to the former if "\*Sort" doesn't exist.
 "AlbumArtist" falls back to just "Artist".
-The type "Last-Modified" can sort by file modification time.
+The type "Last-Modified" can sort by file modification time, and "prio" sorts by queue priority.

     ``window`` can be used to query only a portion of the real response.
 The parameter is two zero-based queue positions; a